selotape/McRef/README.md

-McRef is an **Relative Bayesian algorithm for Phylogenetic-Population-Model Comparison**, through post-processing of the [G-PhoCS](http://compgen.cshl.edu/GPhoCS/) markov-chain monte-carlo samples.
+McRef is a **Relative Bayesian Algorithm for Phylogenetic-Population-Model Comparison**, through post-processing of the [G-PhoCS](http://compgen.cshl.edu/GPhoCS/) markov-chain monte-carlo samples.

 Below is the minimal documentation required to execute McRef.

-### Directory structure
-Inside the repo are several important directories:
-0. **root (./)**: In the root dir lie the module runner (*run_model_compare.py*) and the default config file.
-1. **scripts**: This directory contains bash scripts for bulk experiment executions and other misc development tools
-2. **model_compare**: This is **the** python module. all python source code is here.
-3. **experiments & sims**: Where, during development, we placed seq-gen data, gphocs traces and McRef results.